santraj611/Productivito/README.md

 By graphs, Which can be categorised by monthly or weekly uses.

 ### Current Known Bugs:
-- App does not store data when pc shutdowns or under unexpected terminations.
-(Solved)
 - Make the database file be stored in some safe location.

 ### Improvment Thoughts: